Lisinopril

 Be careful when taking some pain relief medicines

-If you are taking an ACE inhibitor with a diuretic, don't use NSAIDs for pain relief.
-Ask your doctor or pharmacist for a safer option.
+If you are taking an ACE inhibitor with a diuretic, do not use NSAIDs for pain relief.
+Talk to your healthcare provider about safe pain-relief options for you.
 Read more about NSAIDs and protecting your kidneys.

-The following links provide more information on lisinopril.
+The following link provides more information on lisinopril.

 Lisinopril(external link) New Zealand Formulary Patient Information